MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/linux-log-file-monitoring-2019.md

 ## Generate new client certificate for Fluentd

-1. Generate the certificate and key:
+1. Generate the certificate and key to a folder:
    ```
    /opt/microsoft/scx/bin/tools/scxsslconfig -c -g /etc/opt/microsoft/omsagent/scom/certs/
    ```